gowtham1997/precogsummer17-Task/readme.md

 The app is built in Flask.All subtasks are  carried out in the backend(Querying the database) and data is sent to frontend as a json upon a AJAX request.The data is later visualised using charts plotted using [chartist.js](https://gionkunz.github.io/chartist-js/).Below is the set of subtasks with description of how I attempted to solve them,their drawbacks and scope for improvement.

 *	Collection of tweets:

-	The tweets are collected using Twython and the Twitter Streaming APIs[^1].
+	The tweets are collected using Twython and the Twitter Streaming APIs.
-	[^1]:If streaming responds with a 404 error,change system time and date to GMT timezone or update system time using ntp package.
 	Refrences used:[PSOSM](https://www.youtube.com/watch?v=lIVbvzwIgzw PSOSM NPTEL Videos),[Twitter Streaming API documentation](https://dev.twitter.com/streaming/overview)

 *	Location of Tweets: